 Long stay visa for visitors

-long stay visa holders who intend on staying in France for more than six months have to register to the French Office of Immigration and Integration (OFII) during the first three months of their stay in France.
+long stay visa holders who intend on staying in France for more than 12 months must register with the French Office of Immigration and Integration (OFII) during the first three months of their arrival in France.

 The "visitor" visa (or visa "D") allows you to enter France and stay for more than three months.